thorstendb-ARM/vscode-cmsis-debugger-tdb/docs/configure.md

 ### Single-core (pyOCD)

-For a single-core device, you need to add:

-- the relative path to the HEX file to `"initCommands"` - `"load"`.
+For a single-core device, you need to add the relative path to the HEX file to `"initCommands"` - `"load"`.

-- an absolute `"definitionPath"` to the device's SVD file to be able to use the [Periperals view](./debug.md).

 **Example**